• Skip to primary navigation

 Watch the video to see how I made and decorated some of the cookies pictured above then get yourself a cookie press and make your own holiday treats.
 Have fun experimenting with different ways of decorating the Christmas Spritz Cookies.
 Your whole family can join in on the fun.

-You can find all the items needed to make your own Christmas Spritz Cookies from amazon (commission earned for sales).
+You can find all the items needed to make your own Christmas Spritz Cookies from Amazon (commission earned for sales at no extra cost to you).

 Christmas Spritz Cookies - snowman, snowflakes, trees, holly, reindeer, and candy canes